rubocop/ruby-style-guide/README.md

 * Assign proper visibility levels to methods (`private`, `protected`) in accordance with their intended usage.

-* Avoid using `protected`.
+* Avoid using `protected` as it's rarely useful.
-* Indent the `public` and `private` methods as much the method definitions they apply to.
-Leave one blank line above the visibility modifier and one blank line below in order to emphasize that it applies to all methods below it.

-    ```Ruby
-    class SomeClass
-      def public_method
-        # ...
-      end

-      private

-      def private_method
-        # ...
-      end

-      def another_private_method
-        # ...
-      end
-    end
-    ```

 * Use `def self.method` to define singleton methods.
 This makes the code easier to refactor since the class name is not repeated.
-Avoid `class << self` as it is easy to miss.

     ```Ruby
     class TestClass